 For a historical background on Bellano, it also has a mediaeval tower, known as the Torre di Visconti, which was built in the early 14th century as a defensive structure.
 If you get a chance, do visit the tower that offers panoramic views of the lake and surrounding mountains.

 Cernobbio is another beautiful town, just 3 miles away from Bellagio.
 This antiquated town is well known for its luxurious villas, charming streets and beautiful natural surroundings.
+This is one of the towns around Lake Como to add to your bucket list.

 Getting to Cernobbio: